 Beverley and Colin Dean founded Special iApps in 2011, as a non-profit social enterprise.
-We couldn't find the apps we needed to teach our younger son William, who has Down syndrome.
+We couldn't find the apps we needed to teach our younger son William, who has Down syndrome and autism.
 He'd had several medical setbacks since being born in 2005, and his hearing, speech and co-ordination weren't very good.

 We found that most apps had too much going on in the background, weren't configurable or easily personalised, and didn't cater for William's limited finger skills.